 (The following text is a translation by Dr. Mahino Fatima of an excerpt from the Kabul Diaries, written by Maulana Ubaidullah Sindhi)

-Grammar of Pashto has more similarities with Sanskrit than Persian.
-The rules governing gender and countables are much similar to Hindi than to Persian.
+The grammar of Pashto has more similarities with Sanskrit than Persian.
+The rules governing gender and countables are much more similar to Hindi than to Persian.

 Pashto follows Hindi in few of its rules.
 In Pashto there is an alphabet which is pronounced ‘SHIIN’ by some tribes and ‘KHE’ by others.
 This alphabet is also found in Hindi alphabetical order.

 Many Pathan tribes are known by names which are similar to the names of Hindu communities, or castes, in India.

 Like Lodhi are the people of the same tribe.
 In Qandhar these people profess Islam while in Balochistan they follow Hinduism.

 (The author is a biologist with an interest in Muslim history, politics and culture)